shrutikapse1/attendance_system_using_face_recognition/readme.md

 - tkinter for whole GUI
-- OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create()) CSV, Numpy, Pandas, datetime etc. for other purposes.
+- OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create()) CSV, Numpy, Pandas, datetime and many more for other purposes.